How to Document Noise for Your Landlord

 Step 4: Know Your Local Noise Code

 Look up your city’s noise regulations.
 Most cities have specific decibel limits for residential areas, often different for daytime and nighttime.
-If you can show the noise exceeds these limits, your complaint has legal backing.
+This helps you connect your incident log to the local rules that may apply.

 Step 5: Write a Formal Complaint